paysuper/paysuper-docs/api-reference/content/api.md

 ### POST /api/v1/order

-Create a payment order with a user and order data
+Create a payment order with a customer and order data

 > Body parameter